 I’m here to make a public service announcement.
 You know those advertisements that frequently pop up all over Facebook for cute, yet ridiculously cheap fashions?
-If you hadn’t already figured it out, the majority of these companies are scam boutiques run by people overseas (mainly in China).
-Take a minute to really think about it.
-If one website is selling a dress for $70, how would a different store be able to sell the same exact dress for only $8.50?
-It’s just not possible.
+Don’t just walk away… run.
+If you hadn’t already figured it out, the majority of these companies are scam boutiques run by people overseas (primarily in China).
+Take a minute to really ponder about it.
+If one website is selling a dress for $70, how on Earth would a different store be able to sell the same exact dress for only $8.50?
+It just isn’t feasible.

 Best case scenario, these ’boutiques’ will steal images of products from reputable websites and manufacture cheap, look-alike clothing and sell them to unsuspecting victims.
 Worst case scenario, they fail to send products at all, blatantly stealing money from consumers.
 More and more people are catching on to these scams and various groups have started popping up all over Facebook in which customers are able to vent their frustrations, including (but certainly not limited to): Knockoff Nightmares, SCAM ALERT, and Rosewholesale Scam.
 Personally, I’ve been conned by several of the ’boutiques’ on this list myself, whether it was the heinous quality of the garment, the size discrepancy, or the fact that they sent me a completely different product.
 So, here you have it ladies: I present to you a comprehensive list of clothing boutiques to stay FAR away from.

 - Zorentina Boutique